BusbyLab/git-gh-demo/README.md

 The output of `ls -a` shows all the files and folders associated with the repo.
 See a folder named `.git`?
-This is the folder `git` uses to keep track of the all the changes I’ve made to the `git-gh-demo` repo.
+This is the folder `git` uses to keep track of all the changes I’ve made to the `git-gh-demo` repo.
 I never usually look in this folder.
 To get experience working with your own repos, you’ll need to remove this directory.